rodrigooslp/v-select-box/README.md

 -------------------------------------

-Example
+Examples
 -------------------------------------

 There is a simple working example in [this](https://github.com/rodrigooslp/v-select-box-example) repository.
+A full example with [v-select-box-vuex](https://www.npmjs.com/package/v-select-box-vuex), with all bells and whistles is on the roadmap and will be up soon.

 New Features
 -------------------------------------

-There is a list of features that I'm currently working on.
+There is a list of features that are currently being worked on.
 They will be pushed to this repository as soon as they're finished.

 Your feedback is appreciated!